 Self Help Africa works in nine core African countries, tackling poverty and improving the lives of local communities.
-The organisation works both with its own African staff, and through local partners to undertake a range of integrated development programmes amongst rural communities.
+The organisation works both with its own African staff, and through local partners to undertake a range of integrated development programs amongst rural communities.
 How we do it:

 African women produce up to 80% of the food on small scale farms yet receive just a fraction of the available support.
 Gender inequality is a major obstacle to improved outcomes.
 We are working to level that playing field.